machanism-org/machai/README.md

 ![](src/site/resources/images/bindex-creation-workflow.png)

 ### 1. User Request Semantic Search
-The process begins with the user initiating a request to locate and identify related libraries or components that could be used in their application.
-This request is sent to the GenAI system, which will process the underlying requirements.
+The process begins with the user initiating a request to create and register a Bindex file.

 ### 2. Analysis of Project Information
 GenAI analyzes various project artifacts to extract relevant information.
 These include: